pokohroh/pokohroh.github.io/_projects/ros-navigation-project-using-slam/index.md

      height="400"
   %}
 </div>
-Using RTAB-Map, we were able to map the entire class arena, which included all the teams’ plots combined into one large environment.
-The mapping process allowed the LIMO robot to build a detailed 2D/3D representation of the arena in real time while it navigated through each plot.
-This map served as the foundation for waypoint navigation and obstacle avoidance, as the robot relied on it to localize itself and plan efficient paths.
-The results of the mapping can be seen in the images above, visualized using the RViz tool in ROS.
+This setup enabled real-time 2D/3D mapping using data from the Orbbec camera, allowing the robot to navigate through the arena while building a detailed and scalable environment map.
+The resulting map served as the backbone for waypoint navigation and obstacle avoidance, enabling the LIMO robot to plan efficient paths and localize itself reliably.
+The final mapping results were visualized using RViz, showcasing the effectiveness of RTAB-Map in dynamic, obstacle-rich environments.

 ---